-Books, people and my mind: the three biggest influencers on me and my world of influence.
+Books, people, and my mind: the three biggest influencers on me and my world of influence.

+Who are your homeschool influencers?
 There are a handful of anonymous people that I allow to influence my thoughts on parenting, life, marriage, friendship, the Creator, creativity, work, and purpose.

 I haven’t met them.
 I likely never will.

 I’m likely searching for the answers to the things they’re answering for themselves.
 Or perhaps it’s because I’ve already become certain of my own answers and see my answers in their written words